 The usual annual bidding process has, to a large extent, been suspended in recent years in light of the restricted funding being available.
-However for 2020/21 this has been undertaken to capture only mandatory requirements, as a result it was not necessary to undertake the relevant scoring.
+However for 2020/21 this has been undertaken to capture only mandatory requirements and corporate priorities, as a result it was not necessary to undertake the relevant scoring.
 The bidding process is described below.